joseph-roitman/pytest-snapshot/README.rst

 2. verify that the snapshot file contains the new expected result
 3. commit it to version control.

-Snapshot testing can be used for expressions whose values are strings.
+Snapshot testing can be used for expressions whose values are strings or bytes.
-For other types, you should first create a *human readable* textual representation of the value.
+For other types, you should first create a *human readable* representation of the value.
 For example, to snapshot test a *json-serializable* value, you could either convert it into json or preferably convert it into the more readable yaml format using `PyYAML`_: